frnmst/python-training/algorithms/README.md

   and we obtain all SCCs of the input graph. *Although this implementation has given the same results on paper, for the example on the CLRS, it needs anyhow to be verified.*

+- The `SccComponentsGraph` class adds the feature of creating the Graph of the strongly connected components (Gscc), instead of only printing them like
+  in the `SccGraph` class.
+The vertices of Gscc (Gscc.V) are the SCC.
+Edges in Gscc are created if they connect different SCCs.
+This is achieved by looking at the adjacency list of the original graph: if there is an edge `(u,v)` in G, where `u` belongs to SCC `C` and v to SCC `C'` then the edge `(C,C')` is added in Gscc.

 ## License